What you’ll build

 - Click Add Transformation and configure:

-- Check the Transform Preview panel — it should display the transformed structure based on sample data:
+- Check the Transform Preview panel.
+It should display the transformed structure based on sample data:

 Load phase